-Book I is often called “Kleio,” named for the muse of the past meaning the “Proclaimer” or the “Rejoicer”; literally “to recount” or “to make famous.”
+Book I Herodotus’s Histories is often called “Kleio,” named for the muse of the past meaning the “Proclaimer” or the “Rejoicer” (literally meaning “to recount” or “to make famous”).

 The Causes of the Persian Wars